rxm/fslogger/ReadMe.md

 : the full path to the log file.
 If just a filename is given, the logfile will be created in the same directory that the server is launched.
 A production install would set it to something like `/var/log/pbit/detections.log`.

 timezoneStrings
 : an object where the values are three letter time zone strings and the keys are the offset in minutes (relative to GMT) to the corresponding values.
 The object should have a value for all possible offsets that may be seen in the host of the server.
-If ommitted, the timezone will be ommitted from the CEF entry.
+If omitted, the timezone will be omitted from the CEF entry.

 To launch the server (as a super user if using port 80):